DSU Fall by-ELECTION 2024

 Campaign Rules

 Make sure to read through!
-Candidates caught breaking any of the following rules may be fined at the discretion of the CRO and Elections Committee
+Candidates caught breaking any of the following rules may be fined at the discretion of the CRO and Elections Committee.

 DSU Bylaw 9